-WWE News: The Undertaker Posts Pic Of Himself After Big Weight Loss – Says He’s Not Dead
+WWE News: The Undertaker Posts Pic Of Himself After Big Weight Loss — Says He’s Not Dead

 The reports of my demise have been greatly exaggerated!!
 I’ve made some serious lifestyle changes in an attempt to offset the years of physical abuse my body has endured.
 One of the major changes was losing 25lbs.
 Goal reached!
 I wanted to thank @nutritionsolutions for the meal prep!
 I really appreciate the help getting my diet dialed in. #iaintdoneyet #neverstopworking #rentsdue #restinpeace #goals #wwe #deathvalley #makeithappen #goodfood

-Of course, The Undertaker looks to be in great shape and he could probably still go with anyone in the ring.
-The thing is that no-one has any clue if he’s actually going to return to WWE ever again, but his caption does have people wondering and talking.
+Of course, The Undertaker looks to be in great shape and could probably still go with anyone in the ring.
+The thing is that no one has any clue if he’s actually going to return to WWE ever again, but his caption does have people wondering and talking.

-In his caption, he states “the reports of my demise have been greatly exaggerated!!” which is in reference to rumors floating around about him.
+In his caption, he states, “the reports of my demise have been greatly exaggerated!!” which is in reference to rumors floating around about him.
 Those rumors deal with him being retired or even some going more extreme and saying he’s dead and gone.

 While he may not be on the card for WrestleMania 35, it is possible that he could have another WWE match this year.
-Cageside Seats reports that Taker is reportedly going to return for the next Saudi Arabia which is set to take place on Friday, May 3.
+Cageside Seats reports that Taker is reportedly going to return for the next Saudi Arabia event which is set to take place on May 3.

 There are rumors of Taker still showing up at WrestleMania 35, but only to make an appearance.